AssemblyPayments/promisepay-ruby/README.md

 ##Tokens
 ##### Example 1 - Request session token
 The below example shows the controller request for a marketplace configured to have the Item and User IDs generated automatically for them.
+Note: by default, the ability to have PromisePay auto generate IDs is turned off.
+However, it can easily be requested by contacting PromisePay support.

 ```ruby
 token_request = client.tokens.create(:session, {